Frugi sells organic cotton party dresses

 - Violet Pickles & Alice Palace sells recycled party invites

-- Eco Party Bags & Little Otter Party Supplies both sell pre-filled party bags with plastic-free goodies.
+- Little Otter Party Supplies sells pre-filled party bags with plastic-free goodies.
 Think colouring pencils, wooden ladybird keyrings and wildflower seed packets to save the bees (see make your garden safe for pets, to avoid toxic plants near animal friends).

 - Hire a compassionate clown.
 Some do use balloons (so ask them not to).
 But these trained actors offer oodles of fun, with no live animals.